-In the spring and summer of 2022, The Frick Collection will present a one-room installation by Italian artist Giuseppe Penone (b.
+The Frick Collection presents a one-room installation by Italian artist Giuseppe Penone (b.
 1947).
 Displayed at Frick Madison in the broader context of the museum’s decorative arts and Old Master paintings and sculpture, this unprecedented exhibition by the acclaimed Arte Povera artist is the first to feature his work in the medium of porcelain.
-Consisting of eleven disks created during a 2013 collaboration with the Sèvres Porcelain Manufactory in France, works never before shown publicly, this project invites a dialogue with the Frick’s rich holdings in the medium.
-Penone’s series of disks will be shown on the third floor in concert with a nearby gallery featuring eighteenth-century porcelains by several renowned manufactories.
-The exhibition is organized by Giulio Dalvit, the Frick’s Assistant Curator of Sculpture, and will be accompanied by a fully illustrated catalogue.
+Consisting of eleven disks created during a 2013 collaboration with the Sèvres Porcelain Manufactory in France—works never before shown publicly—this project invites a dialogue with the Frick’s rich holdings in the medium.
+Penone’s series of disks is shown on the third floor in concert with a nearby gallery featuring eighteenth-century porcelains by several renowned manufactories.
+The exhibition is organized by Giulio Dalvit, the Frick’s Assistant Curator of Sculpture, and is accompanied by a fully illustrated catalogue.

 The Frick’s porcelain holdings have increased dramatically in recent years through acquisitions of works from the Sèvres, Meissen, and Du Paquier manufactories.
 Correspondingly, the museum’s activities reflect this abiding focus through publications, programming, and exhibitions, including those with contemporary artists Arlene Shechet (2016–17) and Edmund de Waal (2019).